slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Pablo Picasso
 > *"Comedy is the art of telling forbidden truths, without getting beat out."
 -- Naval Ravikant*
+> *"I wrote the story myself.
+It’s about a girl who lost her reputation and never missed it."
+-- Mae West*

 > *"If you can smile when things go wrong, you have someone in mind to blame.*
 > *"One-seventh of your life is spent on Mondays.*